325K.05 Licensure and qualifications of certification authorities.

 Subdivision 1.
 License conditions.
 To obtain or retain a license, a certification authority must:

-(1) be the subscriber of a certificate published in a recognized repository;
+(1) be the subscriber of a certificate issued by the secretary and published in a recognized repository;

 (2) employ as operative personnel only persons who have not been convicted within the past 15 years of a felony or a crime involving fraud, false statement, or deception;